 The main purpose of your gutters is to collect water and direct it away from the home preventing damage to the roof and structural stability of the house.
 Unfortunately, they usually collect a lot more than water and everything else tends to be much more difficult to keep out of your gutters and direct away from the house.
 Often, when debris accumulates, it leads to gutter problems, or at least the unpleasant chore of cleaning gutters.

 For example, you might be surprised how many different types of insects, pests, and birds can make a pretty comfortable living in your house gutters.
 Your aluminum gutters protects on three sides and sometimes even over the top if you have a reverse curve gutter system.
 That’s much more security than insects, pests, birds, rodents, etc. would ever be able to find in a bush or tree.
 Also, in the case of insects, clogged gutters can lead to stagnant water.
 Especially during the summertime and warmer months, this stagnant water can provide a breeding ground for insects like flies and mosquitoes.
 If the gutter problems go unaddressed — your insect control problem will only get worse.
 This is because when both insects and birds lay their eggs, the young ones instinctively come back to where they hatched.
-So every year, more and more will come back home and make themselves comfortable living inside your gutters.
+So every year, more and more will come back home and make themselves comfortable living inside your house gutters.

 The thought of birds, bees, and other insects building a home in your gutters is awful.
 However, it likely pales in comparison to rodents or other pests making themselves a comfortable home inside your gutters.
 Squirrels and chipmunks might look cute jumping from tree to tree, or starring in Jason Lee movies, but you should do everything possible to keep them out of your home.
 This goes double for rats, which have also been known to utilize homeowners’ gutters as a shield from the elements.